billziss-gh/imap/README.md

         5. Update the slot.
 4. Compute the new current node and retrieve its position (`posn`).
 5. Compute the direction at the node's position from the _x_ value.
+6. Record the current slot in a stack.

 The _remove_ algorithm may remove 0, 1 or 2 nodes.
 It works similarly to _lookup_ and attempts to find the slot that should be mapped to the _x_ value.
 If it finds such a slot then it deletes the value in it.
 If the position _0_ node that contained the slot has other non-empty slots, then _remove_ completes.